MarcoABCorrea/memory-game/frontend/README.md

 ## Setup

-In order to setup the frontend just to to `/frontend` folder and run
+In order to setup the Angular application just run the following command from `/frontend` folder

 ```bash
 npm install